solana-labs/solana/docs/src/staking/stake-accounts.md

 exist for a stake account's address.

-The only time a stake account's address has a keypair file is when [creating a stake account using the command line tools](../cli/staking-operations.md#create-a-stake-account), a new keypair file is created first only to ensure that the stake account's address is new and unique.
+The only time a stake account's address has a keypair file is when [creating a stake account using the command line tools](../cli/delegate-stake.md#create-a-stake-account), a new keypair file is created first only to ensure that the stake account's address is new and unique.

 #### Understanding Account Authorities
+Certain types of accounts may have one or more *signing authorities* associated with a given account.
+An account authority is used to sign certain transactions for the account it controls.
+This is different from some other blockchain networks where the holder of the keypair associated with the account's address controls all of the account's activity.

 Each stake account has two signing authorities specified by their respective address, each of which is authorized to perform certain operations on the stake account.